 It had a feathery, ferny appearance and looked a little like coriander, flat leaf parsley or was it a carrot?
-I crushed a little and smelled … it was neither and thankfully I didn’t end up taste testing it (you know that little inner voice saying noooooo!) because after a little research, it was hemlock … HEMLOCK (Conium maculatum)!
+I crushed a little and smelled … it was neither.
+Thankfully I didn’t end up taste testing it (you know that little inner voice saying noooooo!) because after a little research, it was hemlock … HEMLOCK (Conium maculatum)!
 WHAT!!!

 After reading the Brisbane City Council Weed Identification Tool, THAT was what I’d been looking after – a widespread weed in this area and HIGHLY POISONOUS!
 People have died from thinking it was a ‘salad’ ingredient.
-Socrates, the famous philosopher was the tragic victim of being poisoned with this ‘weed’.
-I was worried that I’d even sniffed it.
+Socrates was the tragic victim of being poisoned with this ‘weed’.

 There are many plants around us that perhaps we don’t realise just how toxic they can be.
 Those plants living among us, sharing our lives indoors – they too could be a killer!
-Not in the knife-wielding maniac way, but in all seriousness, I have all 4 of these robust and hard to kill indoor plants
+In all seriousness, I have all 4 of these robust and hard to kill indoor plants

 AKA ZZ Plant, ZeeZee Plant and Zanzibar Gem